fusionpbx/fusionpbx/README.md

 Community
 --------------------------------------
-We have a pretty thriving community if you know how to get to us:
+We have a pretty thriving community.
+You can find us here:

-- [IRC](http://webchat.freenode.net/) in the fusionpbx channel
+- [IRC](http://webchat.freenode.net/) in the #fusionpbx channel
 - [Twitter](http://twitter.com/fusionpbx)
 - [Website](http://fusionpbx.com)